Pescatore23/pytrainseg/README.md

 ## Contact

 The state of the project is basically a breadboard with wires sticking out and external devices patched with duct tape.
 The are too many limitations and bugs to list here at the moment.
 However, it works :).
 Feel free to use it, but I would really appreciate to learn of modifications you make since they might be helpful for me, too.
-If you want to dig into it, maybe you want to talk to me first ;)
+If you want to dig into it, maybe you want to talk to me first for demonstration ;)

 Cheers,